Un-Design: A Strategic Framework for Enterprise Transformation

 Enterprise systems don't exist in isolation—they form complex ecosystems with deep interdependencies.
 This interconnectedness creates the central challenge of Un-Design: managing the ripple effects of change across the organization.

-Consider a global bank attempting to modernize its customer segmentation model.
+Consider a global bank modernizing its customer segmentation model.
 The existing system might influence:

 Product eligibility and pricing